Mission of the Palm Harbor Library

 - Vehicles and other objects which constitute potential safety hazards to patrons

-- Objects placed adjacent to any exit or entrance on the inside or outside of the facility which pose a safety hazard to persons entering or exiting the facility
+- Objects placed adjacent to any exit or entrance on the inside or outside of the facility which poses a safety hazard to persons entering or exiting the facility

 - Lack of shirt or footwear